 From April 2018, the school caterers are Collegiate Trading Ltd ("CTL").
 CTL is a separate trading company of The Collegiate Trust - a multi-academy trust whose schools include Riddlesdown Collegiate in Purley and Gossops Green and Waterfield Primary Schools in Crawley.
 CTL understands the importance of healthy eating from a young age, and so, work hard to educate their schools through their food, trained staff and school compliant menus.
 Alongside a 3 week menu cycle, CTL offer a packed lunch option with a choice of 3 different fillings daily together with fresh fruit, vegetables or a cheese portion.
 The children also have the option to add a yoghurt or hot dessert to their packed lunch.

-Click to view the Autumn Term 2021 lunch menu.
+Click to view the Summer Term 2023 lunch menu and Summer Term 2023 packed lunch menu.

 PAYMENT FOR SCHOOL MEALS